Sanjay Leela Bhansali DYING To Cast Salman Khan In His Next Film? The Director Drops MAJOR HINTS

 "The films happening are Bharat, Dabangg 3, Sher Khan, the dance film, Kick 2 - when the script is ready," and then joked, "And a Sanjay Leela Bhansali film...
 When he comes and narrates it to me."

-Sanjay Leela Bhansali
+The Magic Maker Sanjay Leela Bhansali

 Well, be it Salman Khan or Hrithik Roshan!
 Sanjay Leela Bhansali's next will surely be a blokcbuster hit as the director doesn't just make movies, he creates magic on the silver screen.